The Ultimate Guide to Sri Lankan Food for Families

 Common misconceptions about Sri Lankan food

 • “Sri Lankan food is too exotic for kids to enjoy.”
 False!
-Sri Lankan cuisine can be incredibly family-friendly, with plenty of dishes that will appeal to even the pickiest eaters.
-Plus, trying new and exciting flavors can be a fun adventure for kids and adults alike.
+Food in Sri Lanka can be incredibly family-friendly, with plenty of dishes that will appeal to even the pickiest eaters.

-Must-Try Sri Lankan Dishes for Kids: Kottu Roti, Hoppers, and More
+Must-Try Food in Sri Lanka for Kids: Kottu Roti, Hoppers, and More

 visiting a Sri Lanka temple with kids